will4614/CPP_VSCode_WinMacLinux/README.md

 Use built in gcc/llvm and debugger:

 * BUILD: WORKING
-* DEBUG: NOT WORKING
+* DEBUG: WORKING

 ## Linux:

 Use built in gcc and debugger

-* BUILD: NOT TESTED
+* BUILD: WORKING
-* DEBUG: NOT TESTED
+* DEBUG: WORKING

 ## Windows: